RBQ certification: a legal requirement and a quality guarantee for the installation of your wall-mounted heat pump in Quebec

 -

-Is legally authorized to carry out residential or commercial HVAC work.
+Legally authorized to perform residential or commercial HVAC work.

 Installing a wall-mounted heat pump without this license exposes the client to legal, financial, and even structural risks.

-Despite the legal requirement, some homeowners still turn to uncertified installers, often drawn by lower prices.
+Despite the legal obligation, many individuals still turn to uncertified installers, often attracted by lower prices.
 However, the consequences can be severe:

 -

-Denied grants: Hydro-Québec, Chauffez Vert, and LogisVert programs all require proof of RBQ certification before releasing funds.
+Grants Denied: Hydro-Québec, Chauffez Vert, and the LogisVert programs require proof of RBQ certification to unlock assistance.

 -

-Insurance issues: In case of damage or malfunction, your insurer may refuse to cover losses if the installation wasn’t done by a licensed contractor.
+Insurance Issues: in case of damage or failure, your insurer may refuse to cover the damages if the installation was not carried out by a licensed contractor.

 -

-Non-compliant work: Poor sealing, faulty drainage, unsafe electrical connections… These are just some of the issues we frequently fix at AirGreen after “off-the-books” work.
+Non-compliant work: poor sealing, deficient drainage, unsecured electrical connections… all defects we frequently correct at AirGreen after “wild” interventions.

 -

-Fines and legal liability: According to the RBQ, homeowners are jointly liable if they hire an unlicensed contractor.
+Fines and legal actions: according to the RBQ, the owner is co-responsible if they hire an unlicensed contractor.

-A client in Saint-Eustache recently reached out to us after having a Gree Lomo 18,000 BTU wall-mounted heat pump installed by someone they found on social media.
-Within the first few weeks:
+A client from Saint-Eustache recently contacted us after having a Gree Lomo 18,000 BTU wall-mounted heat pump installed by an installer found on social media.
+From the first weeks:

 -